Close Menu

 1. Location & Lakefront Setting

-Fishers has good schools and a close-knit vibe near Indianapolis.
+Fishers combines top-rated schools with that authentic Midwest community feel, all just minutes from Indianapolis, reinforced by active groups like the Geist Reservoir Property Owners Association.
 It let Miller stay close to Indiana basketball while living in a nicer suburb.

 2. History & Events

-On May 15, 1997, a devastating fire destroyed Miller’s 14,000-square-foot lakefront home.
-Police ruled the fire a $2.9 million, so Miller offered a $10,000 reward for tips.
-He and his wife Marita weren’t home when it happened.
+On May 15, 1997, a devastating fire destroyed Miller’s 14,000-square-foot lakefront home, with damages estimated at $2.9 million.
+Miller offered a $10,000 reward for tips leading to arrests.
+He and his wife, Marit, weren’t home when it happened.

 Miller lost most of his memorabilia and Marita’s $45,000 wedding ring.
 He thought about retiring, but coach Larry Bird talked him out of it.
 The Pacers then went 58-24 in 1997–98.